Best Split Level House Exterior Makeover {before & after}

 Split Level House Exterior Ideas

-I must have searched Pinterest and Google for DAYS looking for split level home exterior ideas!
-Split level homes were very popular in the 1970’s and are known for being multi level homes.
 One of the best ideas we came up with to modernize this split level was to enlarge the front entryway with a bigger door and add an accent roof above.
-There are so many options when remodeling a split level!

-Split Level Exterior Remodel Before and After
+Split Level Exterior Before and After

 The white board and batten siding is by James Hardie and it’s beautiful!
 There were a handful of siding options that we considered but ultimately, we wanted a modern farmhouse look and neither Jim nor I had ever done a modern farmhouse project on a split level house so the timing was perfect!